ecrosstexas/ecrosstexas-11ty-site/src/pages/about.md

 ---
 title:  About # will be overwritten by SEO.title below
-description:
+description: About ecrosstexas.com, a modern digital ranch created by Eric Wallace (ecrosstexas)
 permalink: /about/index.html
 date:  2021-07-22T12:00:00
 layout: default
 body_class:
-eleventyExcludeFromCollections: false
-eleventyNavigation:
-  key: main
-  title: About # as it will appear in the nav
-  order:  4 # order to display in the nav
-seo:
-  title: About # overrides 'title' above on both Page and META
-  description: "About ecrosstexas.com, a modern digital ranch created by Eric Wallace"
-  image:
 tags:
   - pages
 ---